-5.2 Paragraph 69 of the The then JPS provides that all listing applicants must make arrangement with Hong Kong Securities Clearing Company Limited ("HKSCC"), a recognised clearing house in Hong Kong, to ensure their securities are accepted as eligible for deposit, clearance and settlement in Central Clearing and Settlement System ("CCASS") in accordance with the General Rules of CCASS ("CCASS Rules").
-This is the requirement for "Eligible Securities" under the Listing Rules31 (Updated in January 2022).
+5.2 The then JPS provides that all listing applicants must make arrangement with Hong Kong Securities Clearing Company Limited ("HKSCC"), a recognised clearing house in Hong Kong, to ensure their securities are accepted as eligible for deposit, clearance and settlement in Central Clearing and Settlement System ("CCASS") in accordance with the General Rules of CCASS ("CCASS Rules").
+This is the requirement for "Eligible Securities" under the Listing Rules (Updated in January 2022).